The English language developed after the Angels, Saxons and Jutes came to England from Germany

 5. The Bishop's Bible

-This was a a revision of the Great Bible done by Anglican bishops in 1568 and 1572, directed by the
+This was a a revision of the Great Bible made by Anglican bishops in 1568 and 1572, directed by the

 Archbishop of Canterbury, to counter the Geneva Bible.
 It received official approval by the church